 Hearing set for lawsuit challenging new name of Alaska town

-A court hearing is set for Thursday, March 9, 2017, in Alaska for the two sides in a lawsuit challenging the new Inupiat Eskimo name of... .
-FILE - In this Aug.
-12, 2005, file photo.
+In this Oct.
+10, 2014, file photo, snow falls around a sign in Barrow, Alaska.
+A court hearing is set for Thursday, March 9, 2017, in Alaska for the two sides in a lawsuit challenging the new Inupiat Eskimo name of the nation's northernmost town.

 Comments